· ·

 As mothers, we know that breast milk is a true liquid gold, packed with nutrients and love, and it turns out it can work wonders for your skin too!

 So, if you’re ready to make the most of that extra breast milk stash, keep reading.
-I’m about to spill the beans (or should I say, milk!) on how to create your very own breast milk lotion from the comfort of your kitchen.
-Let’s get started!”
+I’m about to spill the beans (or should I say, milk!) on how to make your very own breast milk lotion from the comfort of your kitchen.
+Let’s get started!

 homemade breast milk lotion